Logo

 In 2017 and 2018, Peter Frampton toured with the Steve Miller Band, opening the show.

-Peter Frampton revealed the reason for the farewell tour; he has received a diagnosis that he has inclusion body myositis, a progressive muscle disorder characterized by muscle inflammation, weakness, and atrophy.
+Peter Frampton revealed the reason for the farewell tour; he received a diagnosis of inclusion body myositis, a progressive muscle disorder characterised by muscle inflammation, weakness, and atrophy.

 In December 2019, Peter Frampton announced his farewell UK tour to consist of five performances in May 2020.

-In November 2022 Peter Frampton resumed his Finale, the Farewell Tour with three dates in the UK and five more in Europe, then one concert at Joe Satriani's workshop in Las Vegas, announcing in advance that he would be seated on stage during these performances.
+In November 2022 Peter Frampton resumed his Finale, the Farewell Tour with three dates in the UK and five more in the rest of Europe, then one concert at Joe Satriani's workshop in Las Vegas, announcing in advance that he would be seated on stage during these performances.

 On 6 August 2022, Peter Frampton came out of retirement for one night to perform during "Buddy Holly's 85th Birthday Celebration" at the Buddy Holly Hall of Performing Arts and Sciences in Lubbock, Texas.

-In 1974, Peter Frampton appeared in the movie The Son of Dracula as a guitarist in the Count Downes.
+In 1974, Peter Frampton appeared in the film The Son of Dracula as a guitarist in the Count Downes.

 Peter Frampton made a TV appearance in the Family Guy episode "Death Lives", in which Peter Griffin asks Death to bring Peter Frampton to play "Baby, I Love Your Way" to Lois.